 When considering the characteristics of the areas where stores were added in PY7, we found that the new PY7 stores are not located in areas that had a greater need for additional stores.
 Figure 5 shows the distribution of stores across the AIC service area and their corresponding program sales volumes.
 Several trends are apparent.
 First, stores selling the largest volumes of discounted lighting are fairly evenly distributed throughout the AIC service area, indicating success in providing access throughout a very large service area.
 Second, stores tend to be clustered in areas with dense AIC customer populations, suggesting that the program is effectively serving urban and suburban customers.
 Third, however, is the fact that retail coverage in many rural, low-AIC population areas remains sparse.
-The blue callout boxes in Figure 5 illustrate a single case where rural store location and sales may need improvement, and a single case where rural store location and sales seem to give effective coverage of the area.
-While we have not analyzed the presence of non-participating retailers that could be brought into the program, it appears that the program still has room to
+The blue callout boxes in Figure 5 illustrate a single case where rural location and sales may need improvement, and a single case where rural store location and sales seem to give effective coverage of the area.
+While we have not analyzed the presence of nonparticipating retailers that could be brought into the program, it appears that the program still has room to expand its rural retailer approach.
+We understand the program has continued these efforts in PY8, a strategy that is supported by this analysis.

-&lt;sup>13 Program administrators change the retailers and locations that participate in the program for a variety of reasons including low sales, retailer decisions, and management of leakage.
+16 Program administrators change the retailers and locations that participate in the program for a variety of reasons including low sales, retailer decisions and management of leakage.
 The purpose of this analysis is to provide a territory-wide overview of participating store locations relative to customer types and not an analysis of why administrators added or dropped particular store locations.

-&lt;sup>14 There are 817 zip codes in Illinois that contain at least one AIC customer based on our geocoding of customer addresses.
+17 There are 817 zip codes in Illinois that contain at least one AIC customer based on our geocoding of customer addresses.
 The resulting service area used throughout this evaluation may under-represent actual AIC territory, since not all ratepayer addresses could be geocoded.